How to Make Goat or Cow’s Milk Yogurt

 - Remove from the yogurt maker when it reaches the desired consistency

 Sometimes yogurt doesn’t come out perfectly.
 There are a number of reasons that a batch might not turn out.
 Here are some of the more common problems that can occur:

-- Yogurt smells bad, tastes off, or is slimy – milk had bad bacteria in it or equipment was not clean – pasteurize milk and sterilize equipment.
+- Yogurt smells bad, tastes off, or is slimy – milk had bad bacteria in it, the starter culture was old, or the equipment was not clean – pasteurize milk, use a new starter, and sterilize equipment.

-- Yogurt is runny – temperature was not kept stable at 110 F or used low fat milk was used (add powdered milk to low fat milk before making yogurt to thicken it).
+- Yogurt is runny – the temperature was not kept stable at 110 F or low-fat milk was used (add powdered milk to low-fat milk before making yogurt to thicken it).